 In fact, this is at the heart of the Program.
 It explains in detail the far-reaching impact of an alkalizing diet, with quotes such as this one, pointing to the universal push and pull between acids and bases:

 “Scientists have confirmed that the pH level is an indication of the force used between negative ions (alkaline-forming) and positive ions (acid-forming) to push against one another, and that it represents the measurement of electrical resistance between negative and positive ions in the body.
 Electrical resistance is a form of energy that all living organisms have at the molecular level.”7

 “The blood, lymph and cerebral spinal fluid in the human body are designed to be slightly alkaline at a pH between 7.35 and 7.45.”7

-Through a balancing diet like the one described in the Save Our Bones Program, a desirable pH can be achieved, protecting your bones from a debilitating calcium loss and helping your overall health in many ways.
+Through a balancing diet like the one described in the Osteoporosis Reversal Program, a desirable pH can be achieved, protecting your bones from a debilitating calcium loss and helping your overall health in many ways.

 Stop Worrying About Your Bone Loss

-Not only will you be ahead of the Medical Establishment if you follow the Save Our Bones Program; you’ll also be promoting health throughout every body system.
+Not only will you be ahead of the Medical Establishment if you follow the Osteoporosis Reversal Program; you’ll also be promoting health throughout every body system.